 My research interests both in language and the law as well as in Spanish in the U.S.A. have led me to apply my knowledge as a linguistic expert witness in cases involving capital punishment and the rights of linguistic minorities to speak a language other than English, particularly in the workplace.
 Thus, I have served as a linguistic expert in several cases involving first-degree murder, as well as in class-action suits initiated either by the Equal Employment Opportunity Commission (EEOC), a federal organism that fights discrimination in the workplace, or by private law firms.
 In essence, these legal cases test the fairness of English-Only policies instituted by private companies.
 I have also served as an expert in cases involving the right to quality interpreting services in U.S. Immigration and Naturalization hearings.
-Finally, I have been appointed as Research Affiliate of the National Center for State Courts and Advisory Committee member overseeing the Federal Court Interpreter's Certification Exam, an exam administered by the National Center for State Courts.
+Finally, I have served as Research Affiliate of the National Center for State Courts and Advisory Committee member overseeing the Federal Court Interpreter's Certification Exam, an exam administered by the National Center for State Courts.

 I hold a Ph.D. in Linguistics (University of Arizona), and have taught in the Modern Languages Department of Purdue University (1983-85) and in the Hispanic Languages and Literatures Department of the University of Pittsburgh (1985 to 2004).
 At the University of Pittsburgh I also held a secondary appointment in the Department of Linguistics and was Director of the Hispanic Linguistics M.A./Ph.D.
 Program of that department.
 At Vanderbilt University I have served as Associate Director of the Center for Latin American Studies and Director of Graduate Studies of that Center.